logicxd/aungmoe/public/pages/2019-01-05-things-i-didnt-know-about-being-a-developer.md

 suggestions, and demoing.
 You also have to talk with other developers on top of this, Probably the most communicative job as an early to mid level developer.

-## Being Prepared Before Asking for Help
+## Be Prepared Before Asking for Help

 Your co-workers and seniors are usually willing to help you.
 They _want_ to help you.
-It's just that sometimes you may result to asking for help without trying your best first.
+It's just that sometimes it's easier to ask for help than trying your best first.
+If your question is project-specific that only the people who have worked in it may know, then it's no problem to ask.
+If it's problem solving, I try to follow these steps:

+1. Did I try solving it in at least 3 different ways?
+2. Did I take a break and then come back to it?
+Sometimes taking a break opens up your mind to a lot of questions.
+3. What questions might my seniors ask and do I have answers for them?

 After you figure it out without any help, ask seniors to help verify your work.